GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/uses-optimized-images/index.md

 that you install onto your computer and run as a GUI.
 For example,
-with [ImageOptim](https://imageoptim.com/mac) you drag and drop images into its UI, and then it automatically compresses the images without compromising quality noticeably.
+with [ImageOptim](https://imageoptim.com/mac) you drag and drop images into its UI, and then it automatically compresses the images without noticeably compromising quality.
 If you're running a small site and can handle manually optimizing all images, this option is probably good enough.